Utah Credit Services Bond: A Comprehensive Guide

 How Much Does the Utah Credit Services Bond Cost?

-The Utah Credit Services surety bond can cost anywhere between $1,000 to $5,000 per year.
+The Utah Credit Services surety bond can cost anywhere between $1,000 to $5,000 per year or $100 to $500 per month.
 Insurance companies determine the rate based on several factors including your customer’s credit score and experience.
 The chart below offers a quick reference for the approximate bond cost on the $100,000 bond requirement.

 $100,000 Credit Services Bond Cost